-Updated: September 10, 2021
+Updated: April 10, 2022

 Prior to launching an e-commerce store with the intent to sell CBD products, Delta-8/9 or Kratom, it’s important to remain aware of state laws and federal guidelines.

-The Federal Trade Commission (FTC) strictly prohibits CBD sellers from publishing unsupported or unsubstantiated health benefit statements in their advertising and marketing.
-In other words, the seller is not allowed to publish any statements suggesting that CBD may be effective at treating serious health conditions, including cancer, heart disease, hypertension, Alzheimer’s disease, and others.”
+Online sellers of federally regulated hemp products or kratom are not allowed to publish any statements suggesting that CBD may be effective at treating serious health conditions, including cancer, heart disease, hypertension, Alzheimer’s disease, and others.”

 This restriction includes; gummies, candies, and all CBD-infused chewable foods.